 Job design is the process of establishing employees’ roles and responsibilities and the systems and procedures that they should use or follow.
-The purpose of job design, or redesign, is to coordinate and optimise work processes to create value and improve productivity.
-Job design is also a central element in creating good quality jobs or ‘good work’ which will benefit both employees and employers.
+The main purpose of job design, or redesign, is to coordinate and optimise work processes to create value and maximise performance.
+However, it’s also a central element in creating good quality jobs or ‘good work’ which benefit workers themselves as well as their employers.

-This factsheet examines job design and it’s evolution taking into account motivation theory, behaviour employee empowerment and job quality.
-It looks at the principles of job design and the role of job analysis.
-It concludes by looking at assessing job quality.
+This factsheet examines job design and its links to work motivation, empowerment and job quality.
+It looks at the principles of job design, the role of job analysis and how assessing job quality can help.

 What is job design?

 Job design, or redesign, is a process of determining job roles and what a job involves, as well as how it relates to other relevant jobs and the organisation’s structure.
 It includes deciding on the duties and responsibilities of the job holder, the way the job is done, as well as what support and resources the job holder needs.
 It can be done stringently or flexibly, depending on the nature and scope of the work that needs to be done.

 The main purpose of job design is to optimise work processes, ensure the right value is created and improve productivity.
 It does this by clarifying roles, systems and procedures; reducing repetitive elements within and between jobs; and optimising the workers’ responsibility.

 However, these aspects of managing people are not only about the face-value effectiveness of allocating resources.
 They’re also closely linked to core employee attitudes and work behaviours, including motivation, commitment, discretionary effort and job satisfaction.
 These are enhanced through techniques such as job enlargement, job enrichment and job rotation.